baris-talar/ai-toolkit-lora-installers/README.md

-AI-Toolkit LoRA Installers (Local & RunPod)

-This repository contains installer scripts and setup notes for training LoRA models using AI-Toolkit on both local GPUs and cloud GPUs via RunPod.
+ComfyUI GGUF RunPod Installer

+This repository provides a focused installer script for setting up GGUF-based models and custom nodes inside an existing ComfyUI environment running on RunPod (JupyterLab).

-The goal is to make LoRA training reproducible, low-friction, and stable by automating environment setup and avoiding common CUDA / PyTorch configuration issues, especially under low-VRAM constraints.
+The goal is to make ComfyUI environments stable, reproducible, and low-friction by automating common setup steps and avoiding frequent PyTorch, CUDA, and dependency conflicts.

+This repository focuses on infrastructure and environment tooling, not model training or datasets.

 ⸻

 What this repository provides

+• A single installer script for RunPod-based ComfyUI environments
-• Automated installation of AI-Toolkit
+• Automated setup of GGUF-based model files
-• CUDA-enabled PyTorch environment setup
-• Local (Windows) and RunPod deployment paths
-• LoRA training workflows for Z-Image Turbo
+• Installation of common ComfyUI custom nodes
+• Safe dependency handling to reduce breakage across nodes
-• Practical configuration for less than 12GB VRAM
+• Practical defaults for GPU-based inference environments
-• Common failure cases and fixes

-This repository focuses on infrastructure and tooling, not model files.

 ⸻

-Supported environments

-Local (Windows)

-• NVIDIA GPUs (RTX / GTX)
-• CUDA 12.6 for RTX 40/30/20/GTX
-• CUDA 12.8 for RTX 50
-• Python 3.10 (64-bit)
-• Node.js 18 or 20 (LTS)
-• Git

-Cloud
+Intended audience

+This repository is intended for users who:

+• Already have ComfyUI running
-• RunPod GPU instances (RTX 4090 or better recommended)
+• Are using RunPod or similar JupyterLab-based GPU environments
-• PyTorch 2.8 templates
+• Want a clean way to install models and nodes without manual debugging

+This is not a full ComfyUI installer and does not include Windows support.

 ⸻

-Local installation (Windows)

-Requirements

-• CUDA installed and available in PATH
+Supported environment

+• Linux (RunPod / JupyterLab)
+• NVIDIA GPU (RTX-class recommended)
+• Existing ComfyUI directory with models/ and custom_nodes/ present
-• Python 3.10 (64-bit)
+• Python 3.x available on the system
-• Git
-• Node.js 18 or 20 (LTS)

-Steps
-	1. Download the file AI-TOOLKIT_AUTO_INSTALL.bat
-	2. Place it in a directory without spaces in the path
+⸻

+Installation (RunPod / JupyterLab)
+	1. Navigate to your ComfyUI root directory
+	2. Upload the installer script: comfyui-gguf-turbo-runpod-install.sh
+	3. Make the script executable
-	3. Run the script
+	4. Run the script
-	4. Select the option matching your GPU and CUDA version
 	5. Wait for installation to complete

-	6. Launch the AI-Toolkit UI using the provided launcher
+The script will:
+• Download GGUF-based model files
+• Install and configure common custom nodes
+• Set up a virtual environment for dependency isolation

 ⸻

-RunPod installation

-Pod setup
-	1. Create a RunPod account
-	2. Deploy a new Pod
-	3. Select a GPU (RTX 4090 or better recommended)
-	4. Choose a PyTorch 2.8 template
-	5. Set container disk size to 100GB
-	6. Expose ports 8888 and 8675
-	7. Add environment variable AI_TOOLKIT_AUTH with your chosen password

-Installation
-	1. Upload the installer script AI-TOOLKIT_AUTO_INSTALL-RUNPOD.sh
-	2. Make the script executable
-	3. Run the installer script
-	4. Wait for installation to complete

-After installation, access the AI-Toolkit UI via port 8675.
+Configuration

+The script requires the following environment variable to be set before running:

+• HF_BASE – Hugging Face base URL where model files are hosted

+Example usage:
+Set HF_BASE to your own Hugging Face repository containing the required model files.

+Additional options such as CUDA version, Torch versions, and node selection can be overridden via environment variables inside the script.

 ⸻

-Low-VRAM training notes
+Low-VRAM and stability notes

-• LoRA training is possible with less than 12GB VRAM using layer offloading
-• Resolution selection has a significant impact on memory usage
-• Z-Image Turbo works best with balanced timestep bias for characters
-• High-noise bias is recommended for style training
-• Training speed and stability depend heavily on VRAM availability
+• GGUF models help reduce memory pressure
+• Dependency pinning avoids common breakages
+• Node installation is performed conservatively to prevent conflicts
+• Virtual environments isolate ComfyUI from system Python

 ⸻

 Troubleshooting

-Torch not compiled with CUDA enabled

-If you encounter an error indicating Torch is not compiled with CUDA enabled:
+If you encounter CUDA or Torch-related errors:

-• Uninstall the existing PyTorch packages
-• Reinstall PyTorch using the CUDA-specific wheels matching your CUDA version
+• Verify your CUDA version
-• For CUDA 12.6 use cu126
-• For CUDA 12.8 use cu128
-• Verify the CUDA version using the nvcc version command
+• Ensure Torch wheels match your CUDA version
+• Avoid mixing system Python packages with the ComfyUI virtual environment

+Most issues arise from mismatched CUDA and PyTorch versions.

 ⸻

-Lessons learned

-• CUDA and PyTorch version mismatch is the most common failure
-• Environment reproducibility matters more than model choice
-• Automating setup saves more time than manual debugging
-• Low-VRAM optimisation requires infrastructure-level thinking

-⸻

 Scope and intent

-• This repository focuses on ML infrastructure and tooling
+• This repository focuses on ML infrastructure tooling
-• Scripts are provided as-is for reproducible setup
+• Scripts are provided as-is
-• Model files and datasets are not included
+• No models or datasets are included
-• Users are responsible for respecting model and dataset licenses
+• Users are responsible for respecting licenses of external assets

 ⸻

 Credits

-• AI-Toolkit and upstream open-source contributors
+• ComfyUI and its open-source contributors
-• NVIDIA CUDA and PyTorch ecosystems
+• PyTorch and NVIDIA CUDA ecosystems